infracost/docs/docs/features/environment_variables.md

 Accepts a comma separated list of `source=dest` pairs, and replaces any matched source URL value found in Terraform `module` or Terragrunt `terraform` blocks.
 This is useful when you have module URLs that are referenced in your infra-as-code repos one way (e.g. using a private URL), but they should use a different URL when Infracost runs them (e.g. using a public URL).
 See [this docs section](/docs/features/terraform_modules/#source-map) for more details.

+### Spacelift

+Infracost integrates with Spacelift to fetch environment variables and propagate them as Terraform tfvars.
+This is beneficial to make Infracost aware of Spacelift variables that influence costs, tags, or FinOps policies of your infrastructure.

+To configure Infracost with Spacelift, follow these steps:

+1. **Generate an API Key:**
+  - Create an API key in your Spacelift account (more information on how to generate a token can be found [here](https://docs.spacelift.io/integrations/api#spacelift-api-key-token)).
+  - Assign **reader** access to the spaces from which you want to read environment variables.

+2. **Define Environment Variables:**
+  - Set the following environment variables:

+#### INFRACOST_SPACELIFT_API_KEY_ENDPOINT
+- The URL to your Spacelift account, e.g., `https://mycorp.app.spacelift.io`.

+#### INFRACOST_SPACELIFT_API_KEY_ID
+- The ID of your Spacelift API key.

+#### INFRACOST_SPACELIFT_API_KEY_SECRET
+- The secret associated with your API key.
+This is only available when the secret is created.

 ### INFRACOST_PARALLELISM
 Do not set this if you are using the Infracost [GitHub](/docs/integrations/github_app/) or [GitLab App](/docs/integrations/gitlab_app/).
 If using multiple projects using a [config_file](/docs/features/config_file) this limits the number of projects processed in parallel.
 By default the parallelization level is set to 4×CPU count but capped at 16.
 To help with debugging set this to `1` so that the projects are processed synchronously.